A Guide: How To Prepare Your Home For Coronavirus

 Now is the time to talk to your boss about your ability to work from home if COVID-19 is spreading locally, says Morse.
 Obviously, if you're sick, you should stay home.
 But even if you are well, telecommuting makes sense in the event of a local outbreak to reduce the chances that you'll be infected.

-"That might be the prudent thing for many people to do if they're able to do it," he says — especially in big cities like New York, where large crowds of people are concentrated on public transport.
+"That might be the prudent thing for many people to do if they're able to do it," he says, especially in big cities like New York, where large crowds of people are concentrated on public transport.

 What's the plan if you get sick?